top of page

 Keeping track of your income and expenses also provides valuable insights into your spending habits.
 By understanding your spending habits, you can then see where you may be able to cut back and save money.

-We provide an interactive budget calculator as part of our Ultimate or Pre-Uni Bundles in Member Resources.
 You just need to complete the pre-filled budget sheet with your income and essential (projected) monthly expenses, such as housing (rent), utilities, transportation, and groceries and voila, your monthly budget will appear!

 You will then be able to identify any room for a discretionary spending budget.
 This includes categories such as entertainment, dining out, and hobbies.
 Set a limit for each category and be mindful of your spending.